 Roy Mottahedeh "Islam: A Primer."
 Ethics and Public Policy Center (January, 2002).

 The Ethics and Public Policy Center was established in 1976 to clarify and reinforce the bond between the Judeo-Christian moral tradition and the public debate over domestic and foreign policy issues.
 Its program includes research, writing, publication, and conferences.
 The Center affirms the political relevance of the great Western ethical imperatives respect for the dignity of every person, individual freedom and responsibility, justice, the rule of law, and limited government.
 It maintains that moral reasoning is an essential complement to empirical calculation in the shaping of public policy."
 Center Conversations," edited by senior editor Carol Griffith, are based on conferences and seminars related to various Center projects.
 They cost $3 per copy (postage included).

 This article is reprinted with permission from Ethics and Public Policy Center.

 Roy Mottahedeh is Gurney Professor of History at Harvard University.
 Professor Mottahedeh's major work is on the pre-modern social and intellectual history of the Islamic Middle East.
 His publications include Loyalty and Leadership in an Early Islamic Society (1980) and The Mantle of the Prophet: Religion and Politics in Iran (1985).
 He is the faculty adviser of a new journal, The Harvard Middle Eastern and Islamic Review.
 He is currently working on the medieval Middle Eastern literature on "marvels."

-Copyright © 2003 Ethics
+Copyright © 2003 Ethics and Public Policy Center

 Not all articles published on CERC are the objects of official Church teaching, but these are supplied to provide supplementary information.